-We offer and promote working environments where everyone receives equal treatment, regardless of gender, color, ethnicity or national origins, disability, age, marital status, sexual orientation or religion.
+As indicated in our HR Policy and in the Dufry Code of Conduct, both available on the corporate website, Dufry offers and promotes working environments where everyone receives equal treatment, regardless of gender, color, ethnicity or national origins, disability, age, marital status, sexual orientation or religion.
 In addition, we adhere to local legislation and regulations in all the countries in which we operate.
 Any form of child labor or forced labor is strictly forbidden and clear recruitment procedures and regular workplace controls ensure that this never happens at any location.

 Anti-discrimination, diversity and ensuring equal opportunities are and have always been important social and corporate issues for Dufry across all locations, especially (but not exclusively) in developing countries.
 Many locations in which the Group operates still pose challenges to the guaranteeing of equality.
 We monitor these countries closely to ensure we provide equal opportunities to all our staff.
-As explained on page 104 of this report, the company has in place whistleblower mechanisms to denounce discrimination cases if they happen.
+As explained on page 106 of this report, the company has in place whistleblower mechanisms to denounce discrimination cases if they happen.